julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 coffee in a hammock with a book waiting for the next swell to roll in.
 Of course it requires some sort of currency to keep this type of life going, and I'm far from retired.
-But, I do believe that you can find away to have balance and live a more simple life.
+But, I do believe that you can find a way to have balance and live a more simple life.
 What do you think?

 -JF